Album - The Great American Bar Scene - Zach Bryan

 Put cuffs on so tight that he started bleeding

-From his wrist down to, to his right hand
+From his wrist down through to his right hand

 Put 'State Trooper' up on the record machine